RoleWong/tencent_cloud_chat_push/README.md

 #### iOS

-Upload your iOS APNs push certificate to the IM console and obtain the certificate ID.
+Upload your iOS APNs push certificate to the Tencent Cloud Chat console and obtain the certificate ID.
 Call the `TencentCloudChatPush().setApnsCertificateID` method as early as possible in your app's lifecycle and pass in the certificate ID: